Intended learning outcomes: Explain the need for using detailed production structures for long-term or master planning in chemical production.

 Here, demand forecasts are absolutely essential, for this type of production involves stocking at the end product level.
 The demand for raw materials must also be derived quasi-deterministically, because the components are required block-wise, and there are limits on their use in other products.
 More and more companies in the process industry are faced with having to review their logistics costs, so that their stocks and lead times must also be reduced.

 The loss of buffers resulting from this reduction makes any interruptions very visible, particularly if demand for the end products fluctuates greatly.
 Deterministic resource management models can then result in a shortfall of resources, particularly with respect to capacity.
-The robustness needed due to changing demand and rescheduling also asks for increased flexibility — again, capacity flexibility in particular.
+The robustness needed due to changing demand and rescheduling also asks for increased flexibility — flexible capacity in particular.
 Increasingly, capacity has to be adapted to demand.
 As a result, finite loading in the sense of comprehensive advance planning is no longer possible.
 It must be replaced by a greater ability to respond, that is, control in response to changing situations.
 Greater emphasis is thus placed on the interaction between all the people involved in production and in planning and executing the process.

 Course section 8.4: Subsections and their intended learning outcomes